Boost Event-Driven Tactile Learning with Location Spiking Neurons

+In this section, we introduce event-driven tactile learning with the LSRM neurons.
+Specifically, we propose the Hybrid\_SRM\_FC to capture the complex spatio-temporal dependencies in the event-driven tactile data.

 Figure~\ref{hybrid} presents the network structure of the Hybrid\_SRM\_FC.
-From the figure, we can see that the model has two components, including the SNN with TSRM neurons (SNN\_TSRM) and the SNN with LSRM neurons (SNN\_LSRM).
-Specifically, SNN\_TSRM employs the temporal recurrent neuronal dynamics to extract spiking feature representations from the event-based tactile data $\mathbf{X_{in} \in \mathbb{R}^{N\times T}}$, where $N$ is the total number of taxels and $T$ is the total time length of event sequences.
-SNN\_LSRM utilizes the spatial recurrent neuronal dynamics to extract spiking feature representations from the event-based tactile data $\mathbf{X'_{in} \in \mathbb{R}^{T\times N}}$, where $X'_{in}$ is transposed from $X_{in}$.
+From the figure, we can see that the model has two components, including the fully-connected SNN with TSRM neurons and the fully-connected SNN with LSRM neurons.
+Specifically, the fully-connected SNN with TSRM neurons employs the temporal recurrent neuronal dynamics to extract spiking feature representations from the event-based tactile data $X_{in} \in \mathbb{R}^{N\times T}$, where $N$ is the total number of taxels and $T$ is the total time length of event sequences.
+The fully-connected SNN with LSRM neurons utilizes the spatial recurrent neuronal dynamics to extract spiking feature representations from the event-based tactile data $X'_{in} \in \mathbb{R}^{T\times N}$, where $X'_{in}$ is transposed from $X_{in}$.
 The spiking representations from two networks are then concatenated to yield the final task-specific output.